extension/data/README.md

-# Positronic
+# Data

-Positronic is an internal-to-eXtension application to help collect and explore data collected by the eXtension applications.
+Data is an internal-to-eXtension application to help collect and explore data collected by the eXtension applications.